-Other revenue, comprised primarily of fees related to exemption applications, fluctuates with market conditions, and particularly with mergers and acquisition activity.
-We expect to lose \$0.3 million (61%) of revenue from this source in fiscal 2009 because harmonization and streamlining initiatives have reduced filing volumes.
+Other revenue, comprised primarily of fees related to exemption applications, fluctuates annually depending on market activity.
+We lost \$0.3 million (56%) of revenue from this source in fiscal 2009 because harmonization and streamlining initiatives reduced filing volumes.
 We expect no growth in this revenue stream over the planning period.